 The hotel is centrally located in Victoria, steps from Government Street and within a 5-minute walk of Victoria Conference Centre.
 There are plenty of restaurants in the vicinity of the hotel as well as the Harbour Air Seaplanes dock, just a five-minute walk away.

 Grab a bite to eat at The Courtney Room, which is a modern dining space with elegant elements of Art Nouveau.
-The Courtney Room is a space where locals and visitors alike can enjoy genuine hospitality and a menu that honours both land and sea.
-Chefs de Cuisine, Chris Klassen and Brian Tesolin’s menu celebrates Canada’s local and seasonal products showcasing Modern Pacific Northwest Cuisine.
+The Courtney Room is a space where locals and visitors alike can enjoy genuine hospitality and a menu that honors both land and sea.
+Chefs de Cuisine, Chris Klassen, and Brian Tesolin’s menu celebrate Canada’s local and seasonal products showcasing Modern Pacific Northwest Cuisine.

-Gather at the bar for fresh-shucked oysters, unwind with friends over sharing plates in the lower brasserie, or savour an elevated experience in the upstairs dining room with impeccably prepared local seafood, steak and fine wine.
+Gather at the bar for fresh-shucked oysters, unwind with friends over sharing plates in the lower brasserie, or savor an elevated experience in the upstairs dining room with impeccably prepared local seafood, steak, and fine wine.

 The Spa Magnolia offers a tranquil escape from the stresses and strains of everyday life.
 Adjacent to Magnolia Hotel & Spa’s lobby, this oasis of calm offers a holistic approach to health, with seven treatment rooms and a spacious relaxation lounge.